TaylanErol/P2P_Flie_Sharing/README.md

-# README for Peer-to-Peer File Sharing System in Python
+# Peer-to-Peer File Sharing System in Python
 This Python script implements a simple peer-to-peer (P2P) file sharing system.
 It uses TCP and UDP sockets for communication between peers, and JSON for data serialization and deserialization.

 ## Features